neocturne/MinedMap/README.md

 `--sign-filter 's/\[Map\]//'` would replace each occurence of "\[Map\]" with the empty string.

+**Note:** On Windows, double quotes (`"`) must be used for arguments instead of single quotes (`'`), and all backslashes in the arguments must be escaped by doubling them.
+This can make regular expressions somewhat difficult to write and to read.

 ## Installation

 Binary builds of the map generator for Linux and Windows, as well as an archive